 There is a story in Luke 24 about two men who traveled the road to Emmaus shortly after Jesus’ death on the cross.
 Feeling as though all hope had been lost, they mourned the loss of their Savior.
 As they walked, Jesus met them on the road.
 Although they didn’t recognize who He was, Jesus journeyed alongside of them.
 Arriving at Emmaus they broke bread together and the men’s eyes were opened.
 Jesus was alive and with them, and their hope in life was fully restored.

 We chose the name Emmaus House because just like the two men in the Bible, we want our youth to journey alongside Jesus in order to find true hope.
 Yes, they all have endured tragedy and live in a country where so many odds are against them, but with Jesus all things are possible.
 They are not alone.
 He is always with them.
 We want Emmaus House to be a place where Haitian youth can come to have their eyes opened to Christ and their hope in life restored

 When Emmaus House was originally founded, it was our intent to only serve youth aging out of the Cap Haitien Children's Home.
 However, we quickly became overwhelmed by the cast needs of all the orphaned youth who were aging out of the various systems in which they were brought up.
 Witnessing this need, we decided to expand our approach beyond the CHCH.

 Currently we rent two houses and are at capacity with 17 residential student at one time.
 In the Fall of 2016 we began fundraising to build a new facility which will enable us to serve 30 residential students at one time.
 Owning our own property will allow us to become a more financially sustainable ministry, have a permanent residence in the city, and almost double the number of residential youth we can serve at one time.
-In addition to our residential facility, we will also build a training center on campus to further educate youth at Emmaus House and in the surrounding community.
+In addition to our residential homes, the new campus will also include an administrative building, an outdoor classroom, and a small guest house.